-This page outlines the latest changes to the investment strategy, newsletter or website layout, or some other aspect of UK Value Investor.
+This page outlines the important changes to the investment strategy, newsletter or some other aspect of UK Value Investor.

 October 2017: Additional restrictions on highly cyclical stocks